WormLabCaltech/Angeles_Leighton_2016/docs/about.md

 ### About the authors

 #### David Angeles-Albores
-David is a graduate student with Paul W Sternberg at Caltech.
-His research interests are in genetics, evolution and quantitative biology.
+David is a graduate student with Paul Sternberg at Caltech.
+His research interests are in genetics and quantitative biology.
 For more about him, visit [his website](https://dangeles.github.io)

 #### Daniel Leighton